 Light reflecting changeable message signs consist of individual light reflecting panels.

 Hybrid changeable message signs consist of individual light reflecting panels, each augmented by a light emitting pixel of the specified type.
 Ensure that the light emitting pixels are displayed when the corresponding reflecting panel is in the exposed position, and concealed or de-energized when the corresponding reflecting panel is in the unexposed position.

+Furnish materials according to the Department’s Qualified Products List (QPL).